LSFLK/Copper/copper-server/README.md

 Password : admin

-Then import the import_uid.ldif file .
+Then import the ldap.ldif file .

 ## Test groupoffice